Is Atlas, Worth Playing?

 Visuals.

-For those who are able to play Atlas the way it was meant to be played, it is one of the most visually stunning survival games on the market, and exploration is a game unto itself; I could happily sail around for hours discovering new islands points of interest.
+For those who can play Atlas the way it was meant to be played, it is one of the most visually stunning survival games on the market, and exploration is a game unto itself; I could happily sail around for hours discovering new islands and points of interest.

 is-atlas-worth-playing-in-2021-september-update